MarcusTaz/ha_kia_hyundai_USA/README.md

 **What must be set in the official Kia app:**
 - Climate duration (how long climate runs)
-- Target temperature

 This is a Kia API limitation.
-The vehicle uses your "Custom Climate" profile settings stored in the official Kia Connect app for duration and temperature.
-To change these values, update your Custom Climate settings in the Kia app.
+The vehicle uses your "Custom Climate" profile settings stored in the official Kia Connect app for duration.
+To change these values, update your Custom Climate settings in the Kia app launch climate and then stop.

-**Workaround:** Set your preferred duration and temperature in the Kia Connect app's Custom Climate section.
+**Workaround:** Set your preferred duration in the Kia Connect app's Custom Climate section.
 Home Assistant can then trigger climate start, and the vehicle will use your stored preferences.

 ## Update Frequency